dhellmann/pymotw-3/source/cgitb/index.rst

 was originally designed for showing errors and debugging information in web applications and was later updated to include plain-text output as well, but unfortunately was never renamed.
-This has led to obscurity and the module is not used as often as it could be.
+This has led to obscurity, and the module is not used as often as it could be.

 Standard Traceback Dumps
 ========================